q3-MuPa: Quick, Quiet, Quantitative Multi-Parametric MRI using Physics-Informed Diffusion Models: Method

 with

-where $x_t$ denotes a noisy sample at time step $t$ and $\beta_1,...,\beta_T$ is the variance schedule \cite{ddpm}.
-After this forward process, a model $p_\theta$ is trained to reverse it by predicting the added noise given $x_t$, $t$, and conditions, here the measured images $y$.
-The reverse denoising process is defined as \cite{ddpm, wang2024qmri}
+where $\beta_1,...,\beta_T$ denotes a predefined variance schedule.
+A model $p_\theta$ is trained to reverse this process by predicting the added noise conditioned on the noisy sample $x_t$, time step $t$, and measurements $y$.
+The reverse transition can be expressed as